 In some cases GAP insurance is built into a leasing contract – often referred to as ‘lease coverage’ – so you may not need to apply for extra protection.
 It’s also worth remembering that the ‘gap’ between the car’s worth and what you owe at a time of loss is constantly fluctuating.
 Therefore you may only need the coverage for a specific period of time rather than your entire lease.
 Make sure you discuss this with your provider when you apply for GAP insurance.

-See our Leased Car Insurance page to find out more about our unique insurance policies and how we can provide the right coverage for your requirements.
+Find out more about our unique insurance policies and how we can provide the right coverage for your requirements.